TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 All content posted here are created by myself.

-There are no guarantees of validity of the content posted on the site.
+There are no guarantees of validity of the content posted on this site.
 Although I try to keep information updated and accurate, they may be outdated or inaccurate.
-If this is the case, [please issue a pull request on the site's GitHub repository][1].
+If this is the case, [please issue a pull request on this site's GitHub repository page][1].

 If you copy any content, please verify the content before using them, I am not liable to any damages that was caused by user error.
-Everything posted on the site is as-is including the projects and applications that haveI created.
+Everything posted on the site is as-is including the projects and applications that have I created.

 The code, projects and applications have the following disclaimer: